animatedb/oovaide/web/readme.txt

 	The Features shows a current list of functionality.

-Analysis - Windows Versions:
+Analyzing Programs - Windows Versions:
 	The oovcde-*-win downloads include parts of GTK-3.0 and CLang so running analysis does not require any additional downloads.
 Using Oovcde for more complete analysis usually requires some MinGW or other package so that CLang can find standard include files.

-Analysis - Linux Versions:
+Analyzing Programs - Linux Versions:
 	The oovcde-*-linux downloads require GTK3 and a 64 bit OS.
 	Part of CLang is included so running analysis does not require any additional downloads.
 Using Oovcde for more